English Articles: Foreword

 Could you give me a glass of water?

-The last three files in this section (Parts 6, 7, 8) show the patterns of article use with proper nouns, including names of people, geographical places, companies, etc. These patterns fall into separate groups (rivers, parks, museums, holidays, etc.), and all proper names in the files are real.
+The other three materials in this section (Parts 6, 7, 8) show the patterns of article use with proper nouns, including names of people, geographical places, companies, schools.
+These patterns fall into separate groups (e.g., rivers, streets, parks, museums, holidays), and the names in these materials are real.
 The best way to study them is by comparing the examples under the two headings: No article; Article the.
-This will help you understand the patterns, and you can even formulate your own helpful tips on the use of articles, for example: All water on the Earth, except the lakes, is with the definite article; One mountain - no article, a mountain chain - the definite article.
+This will help you to understand and memorize their patterns of use and exceptions.

 Английские артикли: Предисловие

-Английские артикли включают в себя неопределенный артикль a/an и определенный артикль the. Артикли употребляются с существительными, и выбор артикля зависит от типа существительного и от контекста.
+Английские артикли включают в себя неопределённый артикль "a" (an) и определённый артикль "the". Артикли употребляются с существительными. Выбор артикля зависит от типа существительного и его значения, а также от контекста.

 Типы существительных

-Все существительные можно разделить на две основные группы: имена собственные (Mary Smith, England, the Missouri River, Monday) и нарицательные существительные (a girl, a house, a notion, a habit, water, cheese, furniture, time, information, health).
+Существительные можно разделить на две основные группы: имена собственные (Mary Smith, England, the Missouri River, Monday) и нарицательные существительные (a girl, a house, a notion, a habit, water, cheese, furniture, time, information, health).

-Имена собственные включают имена людей (James Ashton, Mary Smith), географические названия (England, the Missouri River), названия компаний и организаций (the United Nations, Harvard University), названия национальностей (итальянец, голландцы), названия месяцев и дней недели (August, Monday) и многие другие понятия, предметы и места, которые пишутся с заглавной буквы и используются как названия.
+Имена собственные включают имена людей (James Ashton, Mary Smith), географические названия (England, the Missouri River), названия компаний и организаций (the United Nations, Harvard University), названия национальностей (итальянец, голландцы), названия месяцев и дней недели (August, Monday) и многие другие понятия, предметы и места, которые пишутся с заглавной буквы и употребляются как названия.

 Нарицательные существительные делятся на исчисляемые существительные (a girl, three girls, a house, two houses, several notions, different habits) и неисчисляемые существительные (sugar, water, furniture, time, information, health).

-Исчисляемые существительные подразделяются на конкретные / вещественные (a girl, a house) и абстрактные / отвлеченные (a notion, a habit). Существительные с правильной формой мн. числа образуют мн. число, прибавляя окончание s/es. Неправильные формы мн. числа описаны в файле Irregular Plural Nouns в разделе Writing.
+Исчисляемые существительные подразделяются на конкретные / вещественные (a girl, a house) и абстрактные / отвлеченные (a notion, a habit). Существительные с правильной формой множественного числа образуют мн. число, прибавляя окончание s/es. Неправильные формы мн. числа описаны в статье Irregular Plural Nouns в разделе Writing.

 Употребление артиклей с разными типами существительных

-Неопределенный артикль редко употребляется с именами собственными. Определенный артикль может употребляться с определенными именами собственными.
+Неопределённый артикль редко употребляется с именами собственными. Определённый артикль может употребляться с некоторыми именами собственными.

 Трудности в изучении артиклей